TianxiangZhao/EdgeDisentangle_SSL/README.md

 An example of running DISGAT on cora_full dataset is provided.

-If any problems occurs via running this code, please contact us at tkz5084@psu.edu.
+The code is not cleaned yet, if any problems occurs via running this code, please feel free to contact us at tkz5084@psu.edu.

 Thank you!